 SC Johnson Statement on Slavery and Human Trafficking

 In keeping with this commitment, we support the United Nations Declaration of Human Rights, the CGF Social Resolution on Forced Labour, its priority principles, and the International Labour Organization core standards on forced labor, child labor, freedom of association and discrimination.
-We also support the California Transparency in Supply Chains Act of 2010 (the “CA Act”) and the United Kingdom’s Modern Slavery Act 2015 (the “U.K. Act”), and their intent to prevent and eliminate slavery and human trafficking from global supply chains by increasing transparency.
+We also support all laws that seek to prevent and eliminate slavery and human trafficking from global supply chains by increasing transparency, including the California Transparency in Supply Chains Act of 2010, Australia’s Modern Slavery Act 2018, and the United Kingdom’s Modern Slavery Act 2015.

-SC Johnson addresses these concerns through our internal standards, policies and practices, our Supplier Code of Conduct, and the practices these require.
+These laws require applicable companies to disclose what efforts they make to keep their supply chains free of these human rights violations including slavery and human trafficking.
+SC Johnson addresses these concerns through our internal standards and policies, our Supplier Code of Conduct, and the practices these standards, policies, and the Code require.

 Supplier Code of Conduct